dimitri-nicolo/calico/networking/multiple-networks.md

 **Maximum additional networks per pod**

 You can define a maximum of nine additional {{site.prodname}} networks on a pod.
-If a pod exceeds the limit, the CNI plugin fails to set up the networking for the pod and returns an error.
+If you add a network that exceeds the limit for the pod, networking is not configured and the pod fails to start with an associated error.

 **{{site.prodname}} features**